Meet Jason Bell – Strictly Come Dancing contestant and American football player

 — Jason Bell (@JasonBell33) September 1, 2020

-Bell also announced the news on Instagram and Twitter, writing: “Delighted to be announced as a contestant on this year’s BBC Strictly.
-See you on the dance floor.”
+He said: “I’d just get my body used to one kind of dance and routine and now that I’m doing another, my body has to completely adjust and in sport, in my sport, you get good at a skill and just continue to work on that.

+“But now it is like learning a whole new position on the field, which has been really challenging but also rewarding.”

-Strictly Come Dancing is on BBC One on Saturdays at 7:10pm and Sundays at 7:15pm.
+Strictly Come Dancing is on BBC One on Saturday at 7:25pm and Sunday at 7:15pm.
 You can find the full Strictly Come Dancing line-up here.
 If you’re looking for something to watch tonight, check out our TV Guide.